 Additionally, people with disorganized attachment conditioning typically have strong deficits in meta-cognitive abilities.

 Those with disorganized attachment stand to benefit most from attachment repair.

-The Memory Repatterning Meditation for disorganized attachment is similar to that of dismissing and preoccupied attachment described above.
+The Schema Repatterning Meditation for disorganized attachment is similar to that of dismissing and preoccupied attachment described above.
 The guided meditations emphasize Emotionally Corrective Experiences that are at odds with the old negative emotional learning.
 Fear is often central to the set of maladaptive schemas.
-So, in the meditation, the inner parents protect the inner child, and patiently build trust.
+So, in the meditation, the inner parents protect the inner child and patiently build trust.
 Often dismissing, and preoccupied parts present in the meditation, as well.
-The inner parents are responsive facilitating the emotionally corrective experiences in the corresponding ways to these dismissing and preoccupied parts as mentioned above.
+The inner parents are responsively facilitating the emotionally corrective experiences in the corresponding ways to these dismissing and preoccupied parts as mentioned above.

 Parts-work is also important for people with disorganized attachment and is done with those of us with disorganized attachment.
 Parts-work focuses on soothing and acknowledging the parts various parts, recognizing their utility and formerly adaptive nature to a harsh early-childhood environment.
 This brings about a more solid and unified sense of self that is better able to move through life achieving normal life goals and having desired impacts on others and the environment.